supahero1/alloc/README.md

 2. Lack per-allocation metadata, increasing cache friendliness and decreasing memory footprint.

-3. All allocations are always aligned at no additional cost to the next or equal power of 2 of the size that is requested.
+3. All allocations are always aligned to the next or equal power of 2 of the size that is requested. [^2]

 4. Thread-safe by default, with an option to disable it at compilation.